michelinesoley/FTTC/README.md

-# TTandFTChebyshev
+# FTTC
-Simulation of chemical dynamics in high dimensionality with low-rank tensor-train Chebyshev (TT-Chebyshev) and function-train Chebyshev (FT-Chebyshev) quantum dynamics
+Simulation of chemical dynamics in high dimensionality with low-rank functional tensor-train Chebyshev (FTTC) quantum dynamics

 # Dependencies

+The functional tensor-train Chebyshev (FTTC) program requires the following:

+- C compiler
+- CMake
+- Compressed Continuous Computation (C3) library (which requires BLAS, LAPACK, and optionally SWIG-python)

-The TT-Chebyshev program requires the following:
+The tensor-train (TT) Chebyshev program requires the following:

 - MATLAB
 - H-Tucker Tensor Toolbox
 - TT-Toolbox

-The FT-Chebyshev program requires the following:

-- C compiler
-- CMake
-- Compressed Continuous Computation (C3) library (which requires BLAS, LAPACK, and optionally SWIG-python)

-Comparison of TT- and FT-Chebyshev results with the provided scripts requires:
+Comparison of FTTC and TT results with the provided scripts requires:

 - Gnuplot

 # Instructions

-## TT-Chebyhsev

-To run the TT-Chebyshev code in folder ``TensorTrain``, run ``tt_CHEBSOFT.m`` in MATLAB.
-Data files can then be converted to Gnuplot format by running ``GnuplotConversion.m`` in MATLAB.

-## FT-Chebyhsev
+## FTTC

-To run the FT-Chebyshev code in folder ``FunctionTrain``, compile with commands:
+To run the FTTC code in folder ``FunctionTrain``, compile with commands:
 ```
 cmake .
 make